Liouvillian skin effects in two-dimensional electron systems at finite temperatures: Results

 where $\phi^{0\mathrm{R}}$ ($\phi^{0\mathrm{L}}$) denotes the right (left) eigenstates of the Liouvillian corresponding to the initial state.

 The change in the electron number from its initial value is given by

-Since the Liouvillian spectrum is symmetric with respect to the real axis, eigenvalues with positive and negative imaginary parts appear in pairs and always have opposite winding numbers , leading to the localization of $\phi_{n>0}^{\mathrm{R}}$ and $\phi_{m<0}^{\mathrm{R}}$ at opposite edges.
-Because the left eigenvectors are localized at the edge opposite to that of the right eigenvectors, $\phi_{n>0}^{\mathrm{L}}$ and $\phi_{m<0}^{\mathrm{R}}$ tend to be localized at the same edge of the system.
+Since the Liouvillian spectrum is symmetric with respect to the real axis, eigenvalues with positive and negative imaginary parts appear in pairs and always have opposite winding numbers, suggesting the localization of $\phi_{n>0}^{\mathrm{R}}$ and $\phi_{m<0}^{\mathrm{R}}$ at opposite edges.
+Because the left eigenvectors are localized at the edge opposite that of the right eigenvectors, $\phi_{n>0}^{\mathrm{L}}$ and $\phi_{m<0}^{\mathrm{R}}$ tend to be localized at the same edge of the system.
 Therefore, $\Delta n_i(t)$ is expected to be affected by the spatial localization of the eigenstates.
+In contrast, for the particle number in the steady state [the first term in Eq.~\eqref{Equation:nt}], the localization effects of $\phi_{n>0}^{\mathrm{L}}$ and $\phi_{n>0}^{\mathrm{R}}$ are mutually canceled, making electron number in the steady state less sensitive to the localization of eigenstates.
+These results indicate that the skin effect is manifested more prominently in the transient dynamics than in the steady state.
+In this paper, we therefore use $\Delta n_i(t)$ to examine the impact of the skin effect.

-We numerically compute the time evolution of the electron distribution [see Figs.~\ref{Figure:accumulation}(a) and \ref{Figure:accumulation}(b)].
+We numerically compute the time evolution of the electron distribution [see Figs.~\ref{Figure:accumulation}(a) and \ref{Figure:accumulation}(b)] for $k_y=3\pi/4$.
 These figures indicate that as time increases, the electron density becomes increasingly unbalanced, leading to electron accumulation at one end of the system.
 Moreover, flipping the sign of $H_y$ reverses the direction in which the eigenstates are localized [see Fig.~\ref{Figure:accumulation}(c)], which is due to the sign flip of the winding number $w$.
 Besides that, at high temperatures, the dynamical accumulation becomes significantly suppressed.
 The above results support that the $\mathbb{Z}$ Liouvillian skin effect leads to the dynamical accumulation of electrons around the boundary.